August 31, 2021

 Below is a summary of our practices when it comes to information collected when you visit CallTrackingMetrics site and/or use the CallTrackingMetrics account portals and our products and services.
-If you are interested in learning about our practices relating to information we collect as a processor for our customers, visit our Platform Privacy here.
+If you are interested in learning about our practices relating to information we collect from your end users, see our Platform Privacy here.

 Please note that some CallTrackingMetrics customers may have special agreements with us that specify the collection, use, and sharing of their information.
 If those special agreements and this notice conflict, those special agreements will apply.